visualbis/VV-Docs/docs/user-guide/home-page/my-dashboard.md

 import Zoom from "react-medium-image-zoom"; import "react-medium-image-zoom/dist/styles.css";

-In the **HOME** page, you can customize your Dashboard and add reports from the BI Hub platform.
+On the **HOME** page, you can customize your Dashboard and add reports from the BI Hub platform.

   <div class="center">
     <Zoom>